How Damages to Your Concrete Happens

 Cracked concrete is unsightly, but not all cracks are cause for concern.

-The good news is with the right materials, equipment, and help from the experienced professionals at MidAmerica Basement Systems, concrete damage can be repaired.
-Call us today at 563-202-1650 or click below to get a free concrete repair estimate in Cedar Rapids, Peoria, Waterloo, Davenport and the nearby areas.
+Contact us at 563-202-1650 or click below to get a free concrete repair estimate in Cedar Rapids, Peoria, Waterloo, Davenport and the surrounding areas.

-Poorly compacted soil: When your home was built, the movement of soil around the building site results in poor compaction.
-Even when the replaced soil is compacted well, it's never as stable as the original soil.
+Loose soil: When your home was built, soil movement around the building site results in inadequate compaction.
+Even when the restored soil is compacted well, it's never as durable as the original soil.
 Over time, this can cause voids to form and slabs to settle.

-Dry soil: Another cause of soil failure is drought.
-During dry conditions or even just during periods of warm weather and low precipitation, the soil under your concrete will dry out and shrink, creating voids.
-The concrete above eventually cracks and sinks into these empty spaces; especially if any weight is placed on it.
+Drought conditions: Another reason for soil breakdown is drought.
+During extremely dry conditions, or even just during seasons of low rain and hot weather, the soil under your concrete will dry out and shrivel, producing voids.
+The concrete above ultimately cracks from settling into these hollow areas, especially with extra weight.

-Flooding: When the rains return, the water has an even easier pathway under the slab due to cracks and crevices left over from the dry period.
-And this wet, soft soil is just too weak to support the concrete above it.
-In the worst case, the soil erodes and washes away completely, leaving behind large voids that cannot support the weight of the concrete above.
+Floods: After a dry period, rainwater has a more accessible pathway under the slab.
+The oversaturated soil becomes too weak to carry the concrete above it.
+In the worst case, the soil erodes and washes away completely, leaving large crevices that cannot support the concrete's weight.

-As a homeowner, you don't just have to worry about your own concrete slabs; you should be concerned with the slabs that make up the street that goes past your house.
+As a homeowner, you don't just have to worry about your concrete slabs; you need to be concerned with the sidewalks that make up your whole street.

-During colder months, your street's slabs contract, opening up the joints between them.
-Those joints then become filled with pebbles and other debris.
-Then, when the warm weather returns, the slabs expand again—only the joints that were designed to absorb this expansion are now filled with material that won't compress.
-This leaves the expansion pressure nowhere to go except up your driveway.
-This street creep, as it is known, exerts incredible pressure on your home and can cause all sorts of problems.
+During cold weather, your street's slabs contract, opening up the joints between them.
+Once this happens, they become filled with rocks and other debris.
+The concrete expands once the weather warms up, but the joints are now filled with material that won't compress.
+The waste takes up room, so the pressure has nowhere to go except up your driveway.
+This "street creep" puts intense pressure on your home and causes significant damage.

-Whatever the cause of your concrete problem, we have an effective solution.
-MidAmerica Basement Systems offers concrete repair for settlement, sinking, and cracks.
-We will assess your property and recommend the best solution for your driveway, patio, or any concrete slab that needs repair.
-Call us today at 563-202-1650 or contact us online for a free estimate in Cedar Rapids, Peoria, Waterloo, Davenport, Normal, Iowa City, Dubuque, Rock Island, Clinton, Moline, East Peoria and the nearby areas.
+Whichever issue is the underlying cause of your damaged concrete, we have an efficient and easy solution.
+MidAmerica Basement Systems offers a faster, more affordable solution than complete concrete replacement.
+Our experts will diagnose the correct reason for your concrete's damage and give you a free estimate for the best repair solution.
+Contact us today for a free estimate in Peoria, Cedar Rapids, Waterloo, Davenport, Iowa City, Dubuque, Rock Island, Moline, East Peoria, Clinton and the nearby areas.

 Looking for a price?
 Get a no cost, no obligation free estimate.